 Certified as an American Heart Association (AHA) Training Center means Emergency Response Training has passed stringent AHA requirements ensuring that we have the proper equipment and training.
 In addition, ERT has also won a “Certificate of Outstanding Performance” from the AHA for the quality of our courses.

 There are lots of folks who teach CPR, but ERT is dedicated to providing the best CPR education possible.
 We’ve had experienced paramedics taking our classes saying “I learned more about CPR here than in any other course I’ve had.”
-And now, of course, we were one of the first training centers to be offering courses based on the American Heart Association’s 2015 guidelines.
+Of course, we are one of the first training centers to offer courses based on the latest American Heart Association’s guidelines.

 We provide these courses in our training center, or on-site at your place of business, school, fitness center, etc. for groups of 6 or more students.